charlenehuang1/CS188FinalProject/README.md

-# CS188FinalProject: Hand Tracking for Pick-Up Tasks in Robosuite
+# CS 188 Final Project: Hand Tracking for Pick-Up Tasks in Robosuite
 by Charlene Huang, Alexis Lee, and Daniel Chvat

 Our project uses hand tracking with a web camera and translates physical actions onto the Panda robot arm in Robosuite.